ronttizz/unittesting/Nissinen_Toni_product/Nissinen_Toni_product_2022_08_31_07_47_34_798.md

 ### **get_total_price_of_products_by_type(searchValue)**

-returns the total price of all cars that have the same type than the given searchValue
+returns the total price of all products that have the same type than the given searchValue

 > Parameters:
 >